Role of energy-invariant assistants in energy extraction from quantum batteries

+Extraction of the entire accessible energy from a system using unitaries on it transforms the system to its passive state, i.e., a state from which no further energy extraction is possible using unitary operations.
+Apart from that, energy extraction through local non-completely positive maps have also been investigated~\cite{ncptp}.

+In addition to energy extraction, there has been significant research on the charging of quantum such Ref.~\cite{charg_m} deals with $N$ qubits and demonstrates that the inclusion of global operations enables an N-fold increase in the power generated per qubit.
+In Ref.~\cite{charging_3}, authors show that the presence of dephasing noise causes fast charging of quantum batteries.
+A quantum battery can be charged by applying a unitary on the battery, that is through switching on a field or interaction between different parts of the battery~\cite{bat_rev1}.
+Another efficient technique for charging a quantum battery is coupling an auxiliary system, often referred to as a charger, with it and transferring energy from the auxiliary to the battery through an interaction~\cite{charger_1st,auxi,Charging_4}.

-Many-body systems, including the short- and long-range XXZ quantum spin model~\cite{xyz2}, the Hubbard model, bosonic and fermionic systems~\cite{PhysRevA.106.022618}, spin cavity models~\cite{cavitya,cavityc,cavityf,cavityg,cavitye,cavityb,cavityd,cavityh1}, non-Hermitian systems~\cite{non-hermitian} etc. have been analyzed to study the charging ad discharging capabilities of different quantum battery models.
+Various many-body systems, including the short- and long-range XXZ quantum spin model~\cite{xyz2}, the Hubbard model, bosonic and fermionic systems~\cite{PhysRevA.106.022618}, spin cavity models~\cite{cavitya}, non-Hermitian systems~\cite{non-hermitian}, etc., have been analyzed to study the charging and discharging capabilities of different quantum battery models.
 In addition, a comparison of many-body quantum and classical systems has been carried out~\cite{classical}.
-Apart from that, dimensional effects in quantum battery in presence of impurities has been shown in~\cite{Dim_E}.
-On the other hand, fast charging of quantum batteries assisted by noise has been done~\cite{Fq}.
-Simultaneously, there are works which have addressed the role of quantum correlations like entanglement~\cite{Entt_1,ent2,demon1} and coherence~\cite{coh_1,coh_2,coh_3,coh_4} in the performance of quantum batteries.
-In order to investigate the characteristics and functionality of quantum batteries, numerous experiments have been carried out using superconducting qubits~\cite{Hu_2022}, quantum dots~\cite{battery_dot}, NMR~\cite{exp3} and work extraction from unknown source~\cite{exp_M}.
+The role of ordered and disordered interaction in the performance of a quantum battery is observed in Ref.~\cite{h_b}. {On the other hand a no-go theorem in the context of the universal charging protocol of quantum batteries is given in Ref.~\cite{univ_c}.} Apart from that, the significance of the dimension of quantum batteries in charging them in the presence of impurities has been explored~\cite{Dim_E}.
+Fast charging of quantum batteries assisted by noise has been observed in Ref.~\cite{Fq}.
+Simultaneously, there are works which have addressed the role of quantum correlations like entanglement~\cite{Entt_1,ent2,demon1} and coherence~\cite{coh_1,coh_2,coh_3} in the performance of quantum batteries.
+In order to investigate the characteristics and functionality of quantum batteries, numerous experiments have been carried out, using, for example, superconducting qubits~\cite{Hu_2022}, quantum dots~\cite{battery_dot}, and NMR~\cite{exp3,exp_M}.